laminlabs/lamin-blog/docs/1000genomes.md

 ### Timing results

-Benchmarking the runtime of these queries reveals two main results (**Figure 2**): Polars is the only query engine that's able to efficiently query the high number of parquet files in dataset 1, albeit still at slower times than for the 20x more rows in dataset 2.
+Benchmarking the runtime of these queries reveals two main results (**Figure 3**): Polars is the only query engine that's able to efficiently query the high number of parquet files in dataset 1, albeit still at slower times than for the 20x more rows in dataset 2.
 Polars yields the fastest queries overall, except for the complicated recurrent region detection in dataset 2, where DuckDB wins.

 <div style="display: flex; gap: 16px; align-items: flex-start;">
   <div style="flex: 1; min-width: 0;">
     <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/P7AElQmpeMjSMtvG0002.svg" />
-    <p><strong>Figure 2a (<a href="https://lamin.ai/laminlabs/1000genomes/artifact/OT9cCtNhFmUFiyBm0002">source</a>)</strong>: Dataset 1 query times.</p>
+    <p><strong>Figure 3a (<a href="https://lamin.ai/laminlabs/1000genomes/artifact/OT9cCtNhFmUFiyBm0002">source</a>)</strong>: Dataset 1 query times.</p>
   </div>
   <div style="flex: 1; min-width: 0;">
     <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/P7AElQmpeMjSMtvG0000.svg" />
-    <p><strong>Figure 2b (<a href="https://lamin.ai/laminlabs/1000genomes/artifact/OT9cCtNhFmUFiyBm0001">source</a>)</strong>: Dataset 2 query times.</p>
+    <p><strong>Figure 3b (<a href="https://lamin.ai/laminlabs/1000genomes/artifact/OT9cCtNhFmUFiyBm0001">source</a>)</strong>: Dataset 2 query times.</p>
   </div>
 </div>

 ## Data management

-Working with a high number of VCF and parquet files from different sources can easily lead to non-robust and obscure data organization, in particular given agents who almost always just focus on solving the task at hand, rather than optimizing for longterm maintainability.
-Concurrent and frequent access and write patterns make a purely file-based architecture brittle, too
+Working with a high number of VCF and parquet files from different sources can easily lead to non-robust and obscure data organization, in particular given agents who almost always just focus on solving the task at hand, rather than optimizing for long-term maintainability.
+Concurrent and frequent access and write patterns make a purely file-based architecture brittle, too.

-The lakehouse has been the leading data architecture for tabular data in R&D solves these problems.
+The lakehouse, which has been the leading data architecture for tabular data in R&D, solves these problems.
 Today's most popular lakehouse framework is **Iceberg**.[^apache-iceberg] Like the comparable Delta Lake[^delta][^databricks] and Apache Hudi,[^hudi] Iceberg is a table format that organizes datasets into snapshots — each a collection of parquet files plus manifest files that track which files belong to which snapshot.
 A metadata file describes the table's schema and points to the current snapshot.
 When writing to an Iceberg table, a new snapshot is created and the metadata updated to point to that new snapshot.

 ### Frameworks

 <figure style="float: right; width: 400px; margin-left: 0.5rem">
   <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/OgVhDACCMhzGKC4t0001.svg" />
-  <strong>Figure 1.</strong> File layout of an Iceberg table.
+  <strong>Figure 4.</strong> File layout of an Iceberg table.
 </figure>

 Iceberg provides [ACID transactions](https://en.wikipedia.org/wiki/ACID), "time travel" to previous versions, schema evolution, write-audit-publish workflows, and query engine flexibility.
 However, its snapshot model introduces costs: expensive creation dictates large, infrequent writes, optimistic concurrency causes simultaneous writers to collide, and orphaned files require manual garbage collection.
 Additionally, S3 requires an external catalog (like Nessie,[^nessie] AWS Glue, or Unity Catalog) or an external lock to coordinate metadata updates.